mksunny1/deleight/readme.md

  ## Demo

  Check out Deleight in action in one of my projects.
 This is a simple page for creating the daily menu for a cafeteria.
+This demo showcases how Deleight enables simple and efficient DOM building and dynamic UI updates.

  [daily menu](https://mksunny1.github.io/cafe-menu/)

 ## Contributing

-We welcome contributions!
-Please feel free to submit issues or pull requests for bug fixes, improvements, or additional features.
+Want to make Deleight even better?
+Contributions are welcome!
+Submit issues, feature suggestions, or pull requests to help improve the framework.